hegdeashwin/Backbone/Training-Extended-Session/Plugins Examples/Models/README.md

 Models Plugins
 ==============
-The goal of this directory is to provide the basic understanding of the Backbone's models based plugins used with Backbone applications.
+The goal of this directory is to provide the basic understanding of the Backbone's model based plugins used with Backbone applications.

-List of Backbone's Models Plugins
+List of Backbone's Model Plugins
 =================================
 <ol>
   <li>